Skip to content

 print(integer_representation) # 1032 cents

-Source code in components/price_provider/public/insurance_entities.py
+Source code in components/price_provider/public/primitives.py

 def to_minor_unit(self, amount: Decimal) -> int:

-"""Convert from floating point representation of the currency to an integer
+"""Convert from floating point representation of the currency to an

 Useful to avoid precision errors of large floats.